-Not long ago everyone was seeking a professional Headshot, a simple, clean, generic headshot against a white background that looks exactly like any other headshot out there.
+Not long ago, everyone wanted a professional Headshot.
+A simple, clean, generic headshot against a white background that looks exactly like any other headshot out there.
 This seemed to be the standard, there was less diversity and us photographers would make good money from producing cookie-cutter corporate portraits for companies.

 Role forward few years and things have moved on: companies and individuals are now looking to stand out, be personal and show a unique human face.
 This evolution is definitely an improvement and represents a larger evolution in the workplace and our expectation to fulfil our talents at work.